stakahama/aprl-emacs/README.md

 $ emacs -Q --script aprl-install-packages-elpa.el
 ```

+Note that `emacs` is nominally `/usr/bin/emacs`.
+For os x, instead of the pre-installed version (terminal-only) I use the cocoa port of emacs, which is installed to `/Applications/Emacs.app/Contents/MacOS/Emacs`.

 Some packages (or their latest versions) are not available through ELPA (even with additional repositories).
 This includes python-mode and ipython; see below.